Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 The first thing we are asked is to decide a component name.
 Usually Origami components start with `o-`, and only contain lowercase letters or hyphens.
 See the [component naming convention](https://origami.ft.com/spec/v1/components/#naming-conventions) for more details.

+For this tutorial we will name our component `o-example`.

 ### Component Category

 Origami components are categorised, and different rules of the specification may apply to different categories.
 Examples of categories include `utilities`, `components`, and `layouts`.
 See the full list and description in the [component category specification](https://origami.ft.com/spec/v1/manifest/#origamicategory).
-For this example we will use the most common `components` category.
+For this tutorial we will use the most common `components` category.

 ### Supported Brands

 Component brands facilitate [component customisation](https://origami.ft.com/spec/v1/sass/#customisation).
 Brands change the appearance of component elements globally, e.g. change the appearance of all “primary” buttons, including where they are used by other components.
 Brands include `master` (think, ft.com pink), `internal` for internal tools and products, and `whitelabel` for a striped-back un-opinionated style.
 Origami components may support one or more brands.
-We'll discuss brands more later, for now select the `master` and `internal` brand when prompted by `obt init`.
+We'll discuss brands more later, for now select the `master`, `internal`, and `internal` brand when prompted by `obt init`.

 ### Support Status